Ulshaw: History

-The church of Saint Peter and Saint Jude, is to the east of the bridge and is unusual to be a Catholic church in a small North Yorkshire hamlet.
+St Simon and St Jude's Church, Ulshaw Bridge, is to the east of the bridge and is unusual to be a Catholic church in a small North Yorkshire hamlet.
 This is because the church, which was rebuilt c.
 1867–1868 by Joseph Hansom in the Byzantine style, is a direct replacement for the Catholic chapel at nearby Danby Hall, seat of the Scrope family.
 The Scropes are a Catholic family and maintained the tradition despite being labelled as recusants since the time of Elizabeth I. The present church building is accessed by an open staircase which leads to a south door.
 The church is grade II listed and the tower is prominent in the landscape.

 Historically, the hamlet was in the manor of Wensley (recorded in 1277), and was listed as being in the wapentake of Hang West, and the parish of East Witton.
-Ulshaw Bridge is now within the civil parish of Thornton Steward.
+Ulshaw is now within the civil parish of Thornton Steward.

 Ulshaw Bridge is also the name of a racehorse, named after the bridge over the river, which has been trained by James Bethell at nearby Middleham.